samiamlabs/minireach_docs/source/multi-agent_demo.rst

 Tutorial: Multiple trucks
 ======================

-The goal of this tutorial twofold:
+The goal of this tutorial is twofold:
-  * To esablish a connection between multiple real trucks where information can be exchanged.
+  * To establish a connection between multiple real trucks where information can be exchanged.
   * Describe how to use the multi-truck simulator
-  * TODO

 This example uses a computer as a central hub which two trucks connects to.

 First power-up the two trucks and their industrial computers along with the computer which will act as a central hub.
-You can use `NoMachine <https://www.nomachine.com/>`_ to connect to the trucks as described in TODO: ADD LINK TO SAMUELS DEMO
+You can use `NoMachine <https://www.nomachine.com/>`_ to connect to the trucks as described in :ref:`Running demo on real trucks`.

 Using rocon_gateway
 ----------------------